KULeuven-MICAS/snitch_cluster/docs/tutorial/programming.md

 write_csr(0x3cd, LOOP_ITER);
 write_csr(0x3ce, 1);
 ```
 The `MODE` and `LOOP_ITER` are found in the `data.h`.
 The `LOOP_ITER` is the effective number of loops while considering the spatial parallelism.
-For example, if we have 100 elements (each is 64-bit wide), then with a spatial parallelism of 4 PEs, we only need to process 25 cycles.
+For example, if we have 100 elements (each is 64-bit wide), then with a spatial parallelism of 4 PEs, we only need to process 25 cycles so the `LOOP_ITER` is 25.

 The last register written on address `0x3ce` is the start signal of the accelerator.
-Once, started the accelerator and streamer work together to process the data.
+Once started, the accelerator and streamer work together to process the data.
 We can monitor and poll the busy status of the accelerator by reading on register address `0x3cf`.
 The busy signal is high when the accelerator is still processing data.

 ```C
 // Do this to poll the accelerator